FAQs: Sustainable Coffee

-However, if you're environmentally conscious, you may want to give some thought to your coffee.
+If you’re environmentally conscious, you may want to give some thought to sustainable coffee.
 There are a variety of social and environmental issues related to current production methods.
 Consider these frequently asked questions when making your coffee purchases.

 What environmental problems are associated with coffee?